Physically motivated decompositions of single-qutrit gates

-Let's introduce the first symmetry matrix S. The matrix $S$ will transform the set $3$ to the set $4$ from the Table \ref{tbl:tblS1}.
+Consider the symmetry matrix $S$ first.
+The matrix $S$ will transform the set $3$ to the set $4$ from the Table \ref{tbl:tblS1}.
 In this transformation, the matrix $S$ will swap the elements $m_{01}$ and $m_{02}$ while also exchanging $m_{12}$ and $m_{12}^*$.
 It will also transform the phases $\phi_1$ and $\phi_2$ into each other, as shown by \begin{widetext}

 \end{widetext} which means that starting from set 3, we can get set 4 by applying the matrix transformation $S$.
-Note that $S$ is its own inverse.
-Now note that $SWS^\dagger =SWS =W$.
+Note that $S$ is its own inverse, so that $SWS^\dagger =SWS =W$.
 That is, $W$ is invariant under conjugation by $S$.
 However, neither $U_o$ nor $U_d$ is invariant under conjugation by $S$.
 This provides a way to see how a change in each of the two parts can give rise to the same matrix, $W$.

-\subsubsection{Relation between different sets of parameters for WH: Example 2}
+\subsection{Relation between different sets of parameters for WH: Example 2}